opengisch/OpenComptage/docs/installation.md

     git fetch --all --tags --prune
     git checkout tags/<TAG_NAME> -b <TAG_NAME>

-Create a database and a user with CREATE rights on it.
+If starting from zero, create a database and a user with CREATE rights on it.
 Create a pg_service.conf file in your %USERPROFILE% directory.
 Go into the `scripts\windows` directory of the repository

     cd .\scripts\windows